for Financial Year 2020-2021

-G. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY:
+G. INTERNAL CONTROLS SYSTEM AND THEIR ADEQUACY:

-The internal control system is supported by the internal audit process.
+The internal controls system is supported by the internal audit process.
 An InternalAuditor has been appointed for this purpose.
 The Audit Committee of the Board reviews theInternal Audit Report and the adequacy and effectiveness of internal controlsperiodically.

 H. CAUTIONARY STATEMENT:

-Statements in this Report particularly those which relate to Management Discussion andAnalysis describing the Company's objectives projections estimates and expectations mayconstitute 'forward looking statements' within the meaning of applicable laws andregulations.
-Actual results may differ materially from those either expressed orimplied.
+Statements in this Report particularly those which relate to Management Discussion andAnalysis describing the Company's objectives projections estimates and expectations mayconstitute forward looking statements' within the meaning of applicable laws andregulations.
+Actual results may differ materially from those either expressed or implied.